AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 At 4th level, you may choose to either add a second [[#Dirty Tactics|dirty tactic]] to your arsenal, or improve your existing one with the following benefits:
 * _Careful Step_ - If you are [[Action Economy#^284a7e|hidden]], you are also considered [[Action Economy#^665abd|disengaging]].
 If you became hidden via a dice roll (such as a Stealth (Dexterity) check), then that roll is also used as your Acrobatics (Dexterity) roll.
 * _Choke_ - The size of the weapon's damage die is not reduced as a result of this feature.
-* _Fan_ - The range for weapons you throw is increased by 15' for the first increment and by 30' for the second increment.
+* _Fan_ - You may now draw the light weapon as a part of your [[Action Economy#^941070|attack]] quick action even if you attacked with a medium weapon during your action.
+In addition, the range for weapons you throw is increased by 15' for the first increment and by 30' for the second increment.
 * _Shield Bash_ - The shield's damage die is increased by 1.
 * _Swift Grab_ - The Resilience DC against the quickened [[Action Economy#^b70e3f|brawl action]] does not get a bonus.
 ### Extra Attack